Knotx/knotx/README.md

 }
 ```

->Please note that this format is compatible with Node.js templating engine, which allows seemless migration to **Knot.x**.

 ## Architecture
 The HTTP Request which comes to **Knot.x** triggers request to one of Content Repositories for a template.
 Then for each script with `data-api-type="templating"` there is a request to a microservice for the data.
 After this [Handlebars.js](http://handlebarsjs.com/) merges content and data and returns the built document.